Tetizera-zz/test-site/content/bipolar/aphantasia-and-utopia.md

 To adapt a famous quote, you are may not born a socialist or a communist, but there's the rub: You can even, if you grew up in a conservative or liberal liberal home, become a leftist.
 Obviously there are cases of people who were radical conservatives who are now staunch communists.
 But we are human, logical and emotional, and we will have certain eternal precepts that arise from the depths of our being.
 We have answers for certain things that are automatic, irrational.

 Some people see beauty in the world, others can't even imagine that beauty.

+-==

+People in r/changemyview said my text made little sense so I deleted the post there.
+When I was talking with my psychologist because I was feeling a bit maniac I had thought about this text.
+This is probably the product of said mania.